adamdelcano/Tinkering-and-Tutorials/sec_server/readme.md

-In terms of dependencies: Currently it uses aiohttp, pandas, and json libraries.
+In terms of dependencies: Currently it uses aiohttp, pandas, scipy, and json.
 The last is used for very minor functionality and may be able to be removed once I have a better error-handling framework.

 #### Performance
 Right now a major issue is that logging is blocking, which puts a damper on the gains from asyncio.
 Probably the best option is moving to the aiologging package.